iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - Serverless compute.
 Package and upload code as a lambda function
 - Not running all time. runs when triggered.
-- List of triggers exit, like HTTP, upload of a file, events from other AWS services, or inbuilt activity.
+- Lots of triggers exist, like HTTP, upload of a file, events from other AWS services, or inbuilt activity.
 - Runs on managed service, it is scalable.
 - You can choose, env, os, size memory, etc.
 - all lambda runs in their own env.